kubedb/docs/docs/concepts/databases/elasticsearch.md

 ### spec.version

 `spec.version` is a required field that specifies the name of the [ElasticsearchVersion](/docs/concepts/catalog/elasticsearch.md) crd where the docker images are specified.
-Currently, when you install KubeDB, it creates the following `ElasticsearchVersion` crd,
+Currently, when you install KubeDB, it creates the following `ElasticsearchVersion` crds,

 - `5.6`, `5.6-v1`, `5.6.4`, `5.6.4-v1`
 - `6.2`, `6.2-v1`, `6.2.4`, `6.2.4-v1`, `6.3`, `6.3-v1`, `6.3.0`, `6.3.0-v1`